 Areas of natural features which are proposed to be removed or distributed and a general description of mitigation plans.

-Natural Features General Descriptions: Woodlands, Wetlands, Landmark Trees, Watercourses, Steep Slopes, floodplains, Endangered Species Habitat.
+An inventory of site conditions including: soil typesand site vegetation.

+A description of all Natural Features on the Site and within the area 50 feet beyond the property line, including:

+The nature and extent of Engangered Species Habitat

+The location of any 100-year floodplain.

+The location, size and species of all Landmark Trees.

+The location of all Steep Slopes.

+The location of all existing Watercourses.

+The boundary and character of all Wetlands.

+The boundary and basal area estimate, based on field samples, of any Woodlands.

+Existing and proposed general drainage pattern of the Site and adjoining area.

+8. A summary in the form of an overlay showing how the proposed land use or activity relates to the graphic description of the existing Site conditions including Natural Features.

-Dimensional Layout Plan for Site Plans only: – Drawings and written descriptions of the proposed Development must be provided on the plans, demonstrating compliance with all applicable Development standards such as building area, height and placement, off-street parking, streets and access, including the following:
+Dimensional Layout Plan for Site Plans only – Drawings and written descriptions of the proposed Development must be provided on the plans, demonstrating compliance with all applicable Development standards such as building area, height and placement, off-street parking, streets and access, including the following:

 Existing and proposed Lot lines.